 Why You Should Never Get Tough With Your Kids, And Why You Should Be Gentle, Calm, and Loving Instead.

-Why is it that so many parents have this idea that you’re supposed to get tough with your kids, when you want to get them to behave?
+Why is it that so many parents have the mistaken idea that you’re supposed to get tough with your kids, when you want to get them to behave (or for any other reason)?

-Why do we have this belief that the only way to really get kids to listen is to get harsh and tough with them?
+Why do we hold on to the outdated belief that the only way to really get kids to listen is to get harsh and tough with them?

 They didn’t pick up after themselves like you asked?
 Send them to time-out!